JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 Anyway, I was over at my friend’s place playing and copying some video games which was a tedious process back then since storage media and devices were slow, tedious and unreliable at best.
 Even moreso for a poor kid like me who couln’t afford a disk drive at the time and only had a measely, slow data cassette tape drive to use.

 So while we were waiting for games to copy, we’d often do other things teenagers did: Like listen to music and talk about nonsense and other bullshit.
+Like my friend’s new guitar.

-“What do you think about the guitar?” my friend asked.
-The guitar in question was a black and white Fender stratocaster he just got.
+“So what do you think about the guitar?” he asked.
+The guitar in question was a classic black and white Fender Stratocaster he just got.
 He was no pro or expert, but he was definitely into the guitar.

 “Seems cool,” I said, “What can you play?”
 I asked.